One of my earliest obstacles was my belief that I didn’t have anything to offer the world.

 But What If You Could?

-What makes you believe that what your thoughts are saying is real?
+What makes you believe that the stories your mind spins are real?

-Looking back, I can see how I was held back by thoughts, but when I started, I didn’t somehow remove my mental barriers.
+Looking back, I can see how I held myself back.
+When I took action anyway, I didn’t magically eliminate my fears.

-At first, my mental dialogue went like this: “I can’t do this.
+At first, my mental dialogue intensified.
+I thought: “I can’t do this.
 I’m not good enough.
 I won’t succeed.”

 You See, I’m Not Fearless